Overview

 If you have session replay turned on, you can also watch replays of these top events.
 For more information, see the section Watching replays of users dropping off and converting below.

 For example, in a signup funnel, the top events may include steps to complete the form fields.
-If you notice an event for a particular step has significant drop-off in comparison to the other steps, there may be an opportunity to make that step more clear to improve conversion.
+If you notice a step has a significant dropoff in comparison to the other steps, there may be an opportunity to make that step more clear to improve conversion.
+In our example, there are 5 median interactions between viewing the signup page and editing the email text box.

 You can also filter by event category to include or exclude certain types of events, including pageview, third-party, server-side custom events, and client-side custom events.
 Note that when you save the chart, these filter settings will also be saved.